RussellLuo/kun/README.md

         - **path**: The method argument is sourced from a [path parameter](https://swagger.io/docs/specification/describing-parameters/#path-parameters).
             + Optional: All variables (snake-case or camel-case) in **pattern** will be automatically bound to their corresponding method arguments (matches by name), as **path** parameters.
         - **query**: The method argument is sourced from a [query parameter](https://swagger.io/docs/specification/describing-parameters/#query-parameters).
+            + To receive multi-valued query parameter, the method argument can be defined as a slice of basic type.
         - **header**: The method argument is sourced from a [header parameter](https://swagger.io/docs/specification/describing-parameters/#header-parameters).
         - **cookie**: The method argument is sourced from a [cookie parameter](https://swagger.io/docs/specification/describing-parameters/#cookie-parameters).
             + Not supported yet.